Jesus went out into the world to do something, not for himself, but for his Father, and he devoted himself to it entirely.

 But the enterprising and determined spirit, with which Jesus entered into his work, was not satisfied with his own personal exertions.
 He formed the extraordinary plan of sending out simultaneously, a number of his most cordial friends and followers, to assist in making the most extensive and powerful impression possible, upon the community.
 At first he sent twelve, then seventy, who went everywhere, presenting to men the simple duties of repentance for the past, and of pure and holy lives for the future.

-Does Jesus have work for us to do?
+Does God have work for us to do?
 Yes!
 There is a world to be restored to holiness and happiness, and He asks our help in doing it.

 (Adapted from “The Man Christ Jesus” by Jacob Abbott In “The Corner-Stone,” 1834)